enzo-project/enzo-dev/doc/manual/source/user_guide/InSituPythonAnalysis.rst

 How it Works
 ------------
-At initialization, Enzo imports inline Python script ``inline.py``.
-(START HERE)
+At initialization stage, ``libyt`` imports inline Python script ``inline.py`` and initializes Python interpreters in each MPI process.
+This happens in ``InitializeLibytInterface`` function in ``src/enzo/InitializeLibytInterface.C``.

 When finishes its computation in a cycle, the whole simulation pauses and starts the in situ analysis process.
+``CallInSitulibyt`` function in ``src/enzo/CallInSitulibyt.C`` goes through the whole process.
-Enzo passes in simulation information and actual field data pointers to ``libyt``.
+It passes in simulation information and actual field data pointers to ``libyt``.
-This includes adaptive mesh grid hierarchy, parameters, field labels, data pointers inside ``BaryonField`` array, etc.
+This includes simulation information, like adaptive mesh grid hierarchy, parameters, field labels, etc, and actual simulation data pointers inside ``BaryonField`` array.
-``libyt`` will construct data structure to store
+``libyt`` will construct data structure to store simulation information and wrap these data pointers, so that they can be read and used in Python with minimum memory overhead.
+After in situ analysis is done, ``libyt`` frees resources allocated for itself, and the simulation will continue.

+At the end, when the simulation is shutting down, Enzo calls ``FinalizeLibytInterface`` in ``src/enzo/InitializeLibytInterface.C``, so that ``libyt`` finalizes the Python interpreters.

 You can find more about how ``libyt`` works `here <https://calab-ntu.github.io/libyt/HowItWorks.html#how-it-works>`_.